gyoisamurai/GyoiThon/README.md

 #### 4. How to use each instance.
 ##### `GyoiClassifier.py`
 You can use the log "webconf.csv" gathered by GyoiThon or the log gathered by GyoiClassifier to identify products operated on the target server.
+Then, the product is identified using machine learning.

  * Usage (using `webconf.csv`)
  GyoiClassifier identifies product name using `webconf.csv`.